bjatkin/yok/README.md

 - [ ] Build a language reference.
 - [ ] Add the 'source' keyword for brining in external files.
 - [ ] Design a testing system so that itteration on scripts can move faster.

+## DONE
+- [x] Add support for numerical computation (+ - / *).
+- [x] Fix the double-wrapping behavior occuring when building the AST.
+- [x] Add a yok run command to complie and then run yok scripts in the same step.
+- [x] Add a validation phase to the AST.
+- [x] Add in the basics of the type system.